Your Finest Hour

 You’ve finished a post.
-Maybe it’s a how to, maybe it’s your best piece fiction.
+Maybe it’s a how to, maybe it’s sublime and insightful fiction.
 Maybe it’s a video of you feeding your parrot.
 857 words with which you’ll wow the world.
 Nothing stopping you from fame and accolades except getting noticed and Search Engine Optimization.

 I say forget it.
 Write more.
 Work on honing your craft.
 Write specifics that your readers will love and pass on.
 For every minute you work on learning SEO, work instead on getting commas right.